Network-Adjusted Covariates for Community Detection: Theoretical guarantee

 Most existing works assume that $\theta_i$'s divergence at the same rate and that $n\theta_{\max}^2 \geq c\log n$; see \citet{SC1}, \citet{SCORE} and \citet{krzakala2013spectral}.
 However, some communities in practice tend to make more connections while other communities have more isolated nodes.
 This phenomenon was put forward by \citet{joseph2016impact}, who used terms ``dense and weak clusters" to refer to communities with different connection intensities, under the stochastic blockmodel.
-They studied the case where the size of weak clusters does not increase with $n$ and proved the consistency on dense clusters only.
+They studied the case where the size of weak clusters does not increase with $n$ and proved the consistency on the dense clusters.
 By leveraging the covariates, we can achieve exact recovery results even for these sparse communities using our new method.

 By the high-level analysis in Section \ref{sec:cascore}, the label recovery of nodes in $\calD$ relies on the network information and of nodes in $\calS$ relies on the covariates.
 Ideally, only the mis-specified nodes in $\calS$ should be affected and mis-clustered, i.e. the set $\calM \cap \calS$.
-Thus we define a parameter as the proportion of these nodes: \be \epsilon = |\calM \cap \calS|/n. \ee This parameter captures the extent of clustering errors due to mis-specification.
+Thus we define a parameter as the proportion of these nodes: \be \epsilon = |\calM \cap \calS|/n. \ee This parameter captures the proportion of the ``essential errors" under the model.
+Nodes in $\calM \cap \calS$ cannot be labeled correctly, no matter the method applied.
+We give a theorem to rigorously demonstrate this intuition in Section \ref{sec:lowerbound}.
+One interesting fact is that nodes in $\calM \cap \calD$ are not included, even though they are mis-specified.